 “The worst incident was when a group of kids were bullying Brianna, and Aliyah tried to help her.
 Instead of breaking up the fight and protecting Brianna, the school’s administrator—a young man—intervened by putting Aliyah in a chokehold,” Ms. Jackson recounts.

-The twins’ older brother Malik, who is protective of his little sisters, later approached this administrator to complain.
+Aaliyah’s protective older brother Malik later approached the school administrator to complain.
 The conversation did not go smoothly.
-As a result, all three children were suspended for more than thirty days, through the end of the school year.
+As a result, both children were suspended for more than thirty days, through the end of the school year.

 For Malik, a senior, the long-term suspension was devastating.
 School officials informed him that he would be barred from graduation activities—and that he might not graduate at all.
 He had worked too hard to allow that to happen.
 That’s when CLC attorney Sarah Flohre stepped in.

 Through her advocacy, school officials agreed to reduce Malik’s egregious 29-day suspension to 11 days.
 Sarah then worked with Malik and school officials to create an educational support plan that would help Malik succeed as he returned to school and prepared for graduation.

 In the meantime, Aliyah continued to be the victim of bullying.
 That’s why Cass worked tirelessly to build a safety plan for Aliyah and to make sure the school implemented it.
 He also helped the family file a successful lawsuit, which led to Aliyah receiving more hours with teachers to meet her special education needs in a specialized classroom setting.